weld-io/invitation-game/README.md

 * `message`: used in the message to the Invitee.
 * `email`: Comma-separated lists of 1+ email addresses to invite, e.g. `invitee1@weld.io,invitee2@weld.io`.
 Invitee email addresses *are never* stored in the database.

+### 3) Link is clicked

-3) **Link is clicked:** Invitee clicks the link and is transported to _Destination_ with optional parameters. `inviteCode` is added to URL parameters.
+Invitee clicks the link and is transported to _Destination_ with optional parameters. `inviteCode` is added to URL parameters.

+### 4) Create confirmation

-4) **Create confirmation:** When Invitee signs up, confirm this to by using the `code` provided.
+When Invitee signs up, confirm this to by using the `code` provided.
 Score is added to Inviter.
 Email is sent to Inviter.

 	curl -X POST -H "Content-Type: application/json" -d '{ "code": "bo", "email": "invitee@weld.io" }' http://localhost:3011/api/confirmations